About me

 I am an assistant professor at Georgia Tech, in the H. Milton Stewart School of Industrial and Systems Engineering (ISyE).

-Prior to joining ISyE, I was a postdoctoral fellow at Lyft Rideshare Labs, working on experimentation in two-sided marketplaces.
+Prior to joining ISyE, I was a postdoctoral fellow at Lyft Rideshare Labs.
 I completed my PhD at the MIT Operations Research Center in 2021.
 I also spent time as a research intern at Google on the Operations Research team.